adrienduque/IQ_circuit_solver/README.md

 While this project is still in development, we can mesure the pure logic performance of the algorithm by counting the number of valid boards that it had to go through to find the final one that is the solution to the level.
 It's like counting the number of explored nodes that the algorithm didn't close.

-Of course, the more checks it has when doing board validation, the more computation and time nedded on each node.
+Of course, the more checks it has when doing board validation, the more computation and time needed on each node.
 It's a trade-off and one that is almost always worth, regarding total solving time.

+**This is the most important part of my project, in my opinion :**

-See the evolution of my algorithm performance stats in the [excel file](https://github.com/adrienduque/IQ_circuit_solver/blob/master/showcase_binaries_and_assets/IQ_circuit_solver_stats.xlsx) in [showcase_binaries_and_assets](https://github.com/adrienduque/IQ_circuit_solver/tree/master/showcase_binaries_and_assets) directory.
+- See the evolution of my algorithm performance stats in the [excel file](https://github.com/adrienduque/IQ_circuit_solver/blob/master/showcase_binaries_and_assets/IQ_circuit_solver_stats.xlsx) in [showcase_binaries_and_assets](https://github.com/adrienduque/IQ_circuit_solver/tree/master/showcase_binaries_and_assets) directory.

-And for more information about the future improvements, see [potential_upgrades](https://github.com/adrienduque/IQ_circuit_solver/tree/master/potential_upgrades) directory.
+- And for more information about the future improvements, see [potential_upgrades](https://github.com/adrienduque/IQ_circuit_solver/tree/master/potential_upgrades) directory.

-(To give you a glimpse of it, in the first complete version of the algorithm, the number of valid boards goes to tens of millions (level 120).
+- (To give you a glimpse of it, in the first complete version of the algorithm, the number of valid boards goes to tens of millions (level 120).
 Whereas, V5.2 only has 2365 valid boards to explore before finding the solution.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>